defano/wyldcard/README.md

 9 | `and` | Logical AND for boolean values
 10 (lowest) |  `or` | Logical OR for boolean values

-My implementation supports nearly the full expression language (all of the aforementioned operators), and follows the same order of precedence as HyperTalk.
+This implementation supports nearly the full expression language (all of the aforementioned operators), and follows the same order of precedence as real HyperTalk.
 Valid expressions include:

 ```
 4 * (2 + 3) -- yields 20